MushfiqPlabon/homeser-frontend-react/README.md

 HomeSer is a modern frontend application for the household service platform, designed to provide exceptional user experience while driving customer acquisition and retention.
 Built with React and modern web technologies, this interface serves as the customer-facing layer that converts marketing efforts into actual bookings and revenue.

 This project demonstrates my ability to create user-centric interfaces that align with business objectives, enhancing customer experience while supporting marketing goals.
-As a BBA Marketing graduate, I've integrated user psychology, conversion optimization, and customer journey principles into the frontend design.
+As a BBA Marketing graduate, I've integrated user psychology, conversion optimization, and customer journey principles into the frontend design planning, this project is still under development.

 ## Key Business Features